UKHomeOffice/application-container-platform/how-to-docs/kube-cert-manager.md

 - [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager) is used to retrieve Letencrypt certificates.
 - [cfssl](https://github.com/cloudflare/cfssl) is an internal certificate service used to provide internal tls between pods / services.

+#### **Domains and Challenge types**

+At present two letsencrypt challenge types are supported for certificates which is controlled via the `stable.k8s.psg.io/kcm.provider` annotation on the Ingress resource; note if no annotation is present the default is `stable.k8s.psg.io/kcm.provider: dns`.

+- dns: the domain must be hosted within the ACP route53 account, namely to allow kube-cert-manager to add the service record.
+If you are unsure if this is the case please check with the ACP team.
+DNS is optional for external sites but a requirement for sites seated behind the VPN.
+- http: indicates a callback url for authentication.
+The domain can either be controlled external via yourself or via the ACP team.
+Either way the dns record must be a CNAME to the external ingress hostname _(please check with the ACP team if you dont know)_.
+Obviously this challenge type can only be used on external site.
+Note any IP white-listing on the ingress can still be used.

 #### **As a developer I want to grab a certificate from Letsencrypt**

 Below is an example of an ingress resource for a HTTPS host reachable over the internet.
 Note, your ingress resource using IP whitelisting is irrelivant here in regard to Letsencrypt i.e you can still protect the site with and ACL.